RenderDek90/RenderDek90/README.md

 <p>🚀 Currently, I'm diving into the MERN stack (MongoDB, Express.js, React, and Node.js) as I gear up for my next thrilling project.
 Stay tuned for updates and exciting projects in the pipeline!</p>

 🌍 Located in North Jakarta, Indonesia
-🎓 Graduating Soon from Bina Nusantara University
-📚 Enthusiastic Learner | Creative Thinker
+🎓 Graduated from Bina Nusantara University, Indonesia 📚 Enthusiastic Learner | Creative Thinker
-🔭 I’m currently working on my thesis project
 🤔 I’m looking for help with tips for being a better developer
 ⚡ Fun fact: I'm an eater